 Read all about this gorgeous region in Spain here:

 Simone about Andalusia: a short interview

 Tell us a little more about yourself?

 I am Simone, originally from The Netherlands but I have been living in Andalusia (Málaga) for about 5 years now.
-With a background in HR and Tourism, I run the ATO Andalusia Office and I am also the Travel Network Manager of the ATO Community.
+I am happy to offer my travel tips as a local reporter.

-My aim with the ATO Andalusia Office is to take away any obstructions that may prevent you from enjoying your time in Andalusia.
-To do so, we can help with guaranteed adapted services, including tours, transportation, mobility equipment and accurate information on accessibility in Andalusia.
+My aim with it is to take away any obstructions that may prevent you from enjoying your time in Andalusia.
+To do so, I can inform you about guaranteed adapted services, including tours, transportation, mobility equipment and accurate information on accessibility in Andalusia.

 If you had to introduce Andalusia, what would you say?